lynaghk/c2/README.markdown

 Testing
 =======

+Most of C2 is written in platform-agnostic Clojure and tested with Midje.
+Run

+    lein midje --autotest

+to start a test watcher, which will automatically reload namespaces and run tests when source or test files are changed.

-Use PhantomJS with highly advanced "list-of-assertions" testing framework:
+For ClojureScript-specific integration testing, use our highly advanced, PhantomJS-powered "list-of-assertions" testing framework:

     cake run script/compile_tests.clj && phantomjs test/integration/runner.coffee